onflow/cadence/docs/language.md

 // Or use the other swap statement `<- target <-`
 // This statement moves the resource out of x
-// at the sametime that replacement is being moved into it. let oldX <- x <- create R()
+// at the same time that replacement is being moved into it. let oldX <- x <- create R()
 // oldX still needs to be explicitly handled after this statement destroy oldX